xuankimtran/docs-1/pages/katalon-studio/docs/execution-profile-v54.md

 ### Inheritance Profile

-Understanding the obstacle users might have faced when finding particular entries when executing, Katalon Studio provides the **Inheritance Profile** feature to nest profiles.
-All test cases could access the parent profile (**default** in Katalon Studio) and the custom ones nested in the **default**.
+Katalon Studio provides the **Inheritance Profile** feature to nest profiles which helps users easily find particular entries when executing.
+All test cases can access the parent profile (**default** in Katalon Studio) and also the custom ones nested in the **default** to execute.

 To get familiar with this feature, we provide you with simple examples as follows: